ironbee/ironbee/predicate/predicate.md

 Introduction
 ------------

 The Predicate Rule system provides an alternative rule injection system for IronBee.
 That is, it provides an alternative way to determine which rules should fire in a phase and does not change the metadata or actions available to rules.
-The system associated a predicate *expression* with a rule and fires the rule if and only if the predicate expression evaluates to true.
+The system associates a predicate *expression* with a rule and fires the rule if and only if the predicate expression evaluates to true.
 The major advantages over the traditional rule system are:

 * Composition: The expressions allow easy composition of other expressions.
 Composition allows logic to be shared among rules.
 It also allows easy use of boolean operators such as 'and' and 'or' to compose logic.